New Jersey Online Poker Law

 New Jersey is likely to contract with other states in the future, which would expand its online poker base and would be the best thing for the online poker consumer.
 With so many companies that own casinos in multiple states, look for this to happen and for New Jersey to happily sign deals.

-Please check back to this page often for more updates about this brand new online poker market, which will change drastically as 2013 ends and 2014 continues.
+Please check back to this page often for more updates about this brand new online poker market.